-- Additional considerations when embalming: - Follow organizational policies. - o Follow Routine Practices and, at minimum, wear a gown and gloves. - o If the PCRA determines a risk for splashes, eye protection and a surgical/procedure mask should be worn. - If embalming procedures involving the potential for generating aerosols, a fit-tested N95 respirator should also be worn.
+- Additional considerations when embalming: - Follow organizational policies. - o Follow Routine Practices and, at minimum, wear a gown and gloves. - o If the Point of Care Risk Assessment (PCRA) determines a risk for splashes, eye protection and a surgical/procedure mask should be worn. - When involving embalming procedures with the potential for generating aerosols, ie hydro aspiration, a fit-tested N95 respirator should also be worn.